 On some scale, we can all agree that 2016 was full of ups and downs in our society but it’s important to keep a positive perspective.
 We are given the gift of being there for our community everyday – what an honor!
-A community like K12 helps remind us of the impact we all make and gives us another reason to keep things in perspective.
+A K12 community helps remind us of the impact we all make and gives us another reason to keep things in perspective.

 Matt and I have had a long running motto that started when we were new parents: Keep Moving Forward.
 It came from a combination of watching Meet the Robinsons (side note, who doesn’t love the Rob Thomas’ song Little Wonders) and the really full year we had in 2006.